jhu-oose/www.jhu-oose.com/assignments/0/index.md

 **Welcome to OOSE!**

-One of the points of this course is that we aren’t using only pedagogical tools, but tools actually used by software engineers.
-To bring this point home, we run the course similar to how a software project is run, using the tools that software engineers use to coordinate their work.
-You’ll use [GitHub](https://github.com) throughout the course to submit assignments, ask questions, collaborate with the other members of your group in the [group projects](/group-projects), and so forth.
 If you don’t have a GitHub account, [create one now](https://github.com/join).
 Then register for the course using the form below:

 <video src="https://archive.org/download/jhu-oose/onboarding-and-assignment-submission.mp4" controls preload="none"></video>